Howard S. Meyers

 Profile

-After law school, Professor Meyers served as a staff attorney in the Northeast Regional Office of the Securities and Exchange Commission’s (SEC) Division of Enforcement, located in New York City.
+Prior to joining NYLS, Professor Meyers served as commercial litigation associate at Paul Hastings LLP.
+Immediately after law school, he served as a staff attorney in the Northeast Regional Office of the Securities and Exchange Commission’s (SEC) Division of Enforcement, located in New York City.
 During his tenure with the SEC, he was responsible for investigating and litigating complex cases involving sales practice abuses committed by stockbrokers, fraudulent financing and Ponzi schemes, accounting fraud, and the sale of unregistered securities by various public companies.
-Prior to graduating from law school, Professor Meyers was a senior accountant at the international accounting firm of KPMG Peat Marwick.
+Prior to graduating from law school, Professor Meyers was a senior accountant at the international accounting firm of KPMG.
 While at KPMG, he earned his certified public accountant license and was responsible for auditing the financial statements of several Fortune 500 companies and regional broker-dealers.

 Among Professor Meyers’s publications are “Recovering Unpaid Bonus Payments in Turbulent Times,” published in the New York Law Journal; “Schedule D: Looking Behind the Numbers to Provide Better Client Service,” published in The Trusted Professional; and “Finder’s Fee Agreements: Pitfalls and Considerations,” published in the New York Law Journal.
-He appeared as a guest commentator on CNBC and the BBC to discuss the SEC’s investigation of WorldCom and its impact on the U.S. securities market, and on FOX News to discuss the Justice Department’s indictment, trial, and conviction of Martha Stewart.
-He is quoted frequently in the financial press.
+He has appeared as a guest legal commentator on CNBC, NBC Nightly News, MSNBC, BBC and Fox News and is quoted frequently in the financial press.

 Courses